-In his role as CEO and General Counsel of Employers Health, Chris works with the board of directors to chart the organization’s overall strategy.
-Having led the organization for nearly 26 years, he actively counsels plan sponsors and purchasing collectives in the area of employee benefits design and contracting, with particular expertise in pharmacy benefits management, benefit administration platforms and the Affordable Care Act.
+In his role as CEO and general counsel at Employers Health, Chris guides the organization’s overall strategy to assist more than 350 large, self-insured clients domiciled in 37 states.
+Under his leadership, Employers Health has grown to a $2.2 billion PBM GPO.
+Having led the organization for twenty-seven years, he actively counsels plan sponsors and purchasing collectives in the area of employee benefits design and contracting, with particular expertise in pharmacy benefits management, benefit administration platforms, the Affordable Care Act and state and federal laws affecting health care and employee benefits.

-He served as the United Way of Greater Stark County’s 2020 Campaign Chairman.
-He currently serves as President of the Board of the Academy of Managed Care Pharmacy Foundation, Vice Chairman of Arts in Stark, a member of the Board of Directors of United Way of Greater Stark County, The Canton Regional Chamber of Commerce, The Health Foundation of Greater Massillon, The Ohio Foundation of Independent Colleges, The University of Akron Foundation and School of Law Alumni Boards and the Jackson Local Board of Education in Massillon, Ohio, a district ranked in the top 25 out of 610 Ohio public schools for academic performance.
-Chris is past Chairman of the Board for the Health Policy Institute of Ohio.
+Chris served as the United Way of Greater Stark County’s 2020 Campaign Chairman.
+He currently serves on the following boards: Academy of Managed Care Pharmacy Foundation, Vice Chairman of Arts in Stark, Vice Chairman of United Way of Greater Stark County, The Canton Regional Chamber of Commerce, Stark Economic Development Board, The Health Foundation of Greater Massillon, The Ohio Foundation of Independent Colleges, The University of Akron Foundation and School of Law Alumni Boards and the Jackson Local Board of Education.
+Chris is past chairman of the board for the Health Policy Institute of Ohio.

 Chris served as an advisor to the Centers for Medicare and Medicaid Services for Part D pharmacy implementation during his tenure as a member of the Booz Allen Hamilton consulting team.
 These activities resulted from the Medicare Modernization Act of 2003.
 He previously served on the faculty of the College for Advanced Management of Health Benefits, affiliated with Thomas Jefferson Medical College’s department of health policy, where he taught the pharmacy benefits management track.
 He also served as an adjunct faculty member at Zane State College, where he taught Business Law, Government and Business and Macroeconomics.
 Chris also served on the inaugural URAC PBM accreditation committee.
 URAC accreditation is now widely sought after by pharmacy benefit managers.